Do you want to create a professional business email address for free?

 Step 3.
 Adding Domain MX Records

 Note: This section is for users with existing domain names and websites.
-If you registered a new domain name via Google, then you don’t need to read this.
+You don’t need to read this if you registered a new domain name via Google.

-You will need to set up the right MX records on your domain name settings, so Google’s servers can send and receive emails for your business.
+You will need to configure the right MX records on your domain name settings, so Google’s servers can send and receive emails for your business.

 To do that, you will need to log into your web hosting account, or your domain registrar account.